fair practice

-Music Meeting pays performers according to the Sena standard.
-In 2025 it will be € 330 per performing musician, per performance, and € 230 if the group has more than six musicians.
-If Music Meeting makes recordings at the festival, the contract stipulates that the artist owns 50% of the material and has control over the recording.
+Music Meeting pays artists in accordance with the Sena standard.
+In 2026, this will amount to €340 per performing musician, per performance, and €240 if the group has more than six musicians.
+If Music Meeting makes recordings at the festival, it is contractually stipulated that the artist owns 50% of the material and has control over the recording.

 On our online music channel Music Meeting All Ears, we offer free accessible content: from concert recordings to interviews, from podcasts to behind-the-scenes peeks.
 In this way, we want to bring our artists and their stories to the attention of the widest possible audience.